 I got mine from eBay, which is often where I get my rare and hard-to-find trees.
 You can create an alert for plant names and it sends you an email when new listings match your search criteria.
 That’s what happened this time.
 I got an email saying there was a match for “Colvillea” – whoopee!

-Sorry, I bought the last plant, but there are some Colville’s Glory seeds on eBay.
-I’ll discuss below how easy they are to propagate from seeds, and whether you’re better off waiting for a plant instead.
+I’ll discuss below how easy these trees are to propagate from seeds, and whether you’re better off waiting for a plant instead.

 The photos I’ve included here are from awesome people from all over the world who freely offer their photos for use.
 This is such a great way of spreading the word about plants and sharing gardening love!